Giuseppe Di Serio: Club career

 On 20 August 2019, he signed his first professional contract, a 2-year deal with Serie B club Benevento, after playing for their junior squad for the previous two seasons.

 He made his Serie B debut for Benevento on 15 February 2020 in a game against Pordenone.
 He substituted Roberto Insigne in the 89th minute.

 On 19 January 2022, he joined Pordenone on loan until the end of the 2021–22 season.

 On 21 July 2022, Di Serio signed a three-year contract with Perugia.

+On 1 September 2023, Di Serio was signed by Atalanta for their reserve team Atalanta U23.

+On 1 February 2024, Di Serio was loaned by Spezia, with an obligation to buy.

 International career

 He made his first appearance for his country in September 2021 for a Under-20 team friendly against Serbia.